protesilaos/my-website/_archive/2012/2012-03-28-eurocrisis-do-not-underestimate-complacency.md

   <tr>
     <td class="tr-caption" style="text-align: center;">
       There is room for cautious optimism.
-But always beware of&nbsp;complacency.&nbsp;
+But always beware of complacency.
     </td>
   </tr>
 </table>